-A purchase isn’t the only option besides equipment lease.
+A purchase isn’t the only option besides an equipment lease.
 In fact, it’s not a typical choice, at all.
 Credit lines, loans, and financing services are three of the most popular methods of funding an equipment acquisition.

 Similar to a purchase, loans provide more “ownership” features of the device.
-With a lease, on the other hand, the lessor holds the title to any equipment and will only provide you the option to buy it when the lease contract ends.
-With regards to financing, the option enables you to keep the title to the leased products, protecting you for the sake of acquiring it.
+With a lease, on the other hand, the lessor holds the title to any equipment and will only provide you with the option to buy it when the copier lease contract ends.
+With regards to financing, the option enables you to keep the title to the leased products, protecting you for the sake of acquiring them.

 Unfortunately, terms are one of the most notable drawbacks of going with a loan.
-Unlike the leasing option which supplies a fixed-rate funding, a credit line or loan could vary throughout the tenure of the term.
+Unlike the leasing option which supplies fixed-rate funding, a credit line or loan could vary throughout the tenure of the term.
 When this is the case, budgeting may become troublesome, especially if the loan involves a large amount.
 Aside from these facts, loan providers like banks commonly need a much larger deposit that most of the time talks about 20% of the total equipment expense.

 Besides loans, financing is a great alternative to buying costly devices and is commonly quicker than the process of going with a loan application process.
 By leveraging your receivables, you could turn exceptional payments into revenue rapidly by offering these expenses to a separate entity.
 Paying up to 90% of the entire value of your balance or dues (depending on the creditworthiness of your customers), financing is an ideal option when leasing, especially for small, start-up companies.

 Normally, financing is approved in just a matter of days.
-This makes the option a popular resource for small operations like the transport market and those businesses that deal with contracts that have a quick turn-around.
+This makes the option a popular resource for small operations like the transport market and those businesses that deal with contracts that have a quick turnaround.

 Are the financing terms versatile?